Ian Whitmarsh, PhD

-My work has drawn on religious studies, postcolonial theory, and theories of the psyche to examine trajectories of science and medicine from the Caribbean to North America and back.
-I have done anthropological fieldwork on how these trajectories relate to racialization and religious exclusion.
+My work has drawn on critical religious studies, postcolonial theory, and theories of the psyche to examine trajectories of science and medicine from the Caribbean to North America and back.
+I am the Director of the Medical Anthropology PhD Program.

 Previous projects